just-max/goblint-analyzer/fuzzy-cfg-matching-bench/README.md

 0. (Optional) Set the local python version with `pyenv`

     ```sh
+    apt install libbz2-dev  # or equivalent, needed for pandas
     pyenv install 3.8.10  # or later version
     pyenv local 3.8.10
     ```